vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/seo.md

 ## Canonical Link

-If you are deploying your content to different sites, or same content under different URLs, you may need to set `canonical` option in `themeConfig.plugins.seo` to provide a "Canonical Link" for your page.
+If you are deploying your content to different sites, or same content under different URLs, you may need to set `plugins.seo.canonical` in theme options to provide a "Canonical Link" for your page.
 You can either set a string which will be append before page route link, or adding a custom function `(page: Page) => string | null` to return a canonical link if necessary.

 ::: tip Example